Yard & Garden Pests

 How to control yellowjackets?

-To control yellowjackets, first locate the nest and then wait until evening or early morning to remove the nest.
-Removing the nest is safer if the nest is first sprayed with a foaming insecticide designed for wasps, but in some situations nests can be removed directly into a garbage bag.
-If you can’t locate the nest, but want to reduce the number of yellowjackets foraging in your backyard, use hanging wasp traps baited with sugary solutions.
+To control yellowjackets, locate the nest and then wait until evening or early morning to remove the nest.
+Removing the nest is safer if the nest is first sprayed with a foaming insecticide designed for wasps, but in some situations nests can be removed and placed directly into a garbage bag.
+If you can’t locate the nest, but want to reduce the number of yellowjackets foraging in your yard, use hanging wasp traps baited with sugary solutions.
 Typically, yellowjackets only become a nuisance in late summer, and the workers die in the fall.

 What is tularemia?